Types of quiz questions

 Quiz options and customizing

-A multiple choice question allows test-takers to select multiple responses from a list of possible answer options.
-Answer options display next to a square check box.
+Check box is a multiple-choice question type that allows learners to select more than one answer from a list of options.
+Each answer option is displayed next to a square check box.

 Try our check box quiz Arrow to work together in teams Arrow teamwork